ndpp/ndpp/docs/source/usersguide/install.rst

 * MinGW Compiler Suite: Fortran Compiler
 * MSYS Basic System

-Once MinGW is installed, copy the OpenMC source distribution to your MinGW home directory (usually C:\\MinGW\\msys\\1.0\\home\\YourUsername).
-Once you have the source code in place, run the following commands from within the MinGW shell in the root directory of the OpenMC distribution:
+Once MinGW is installed, copy the NDPP source distribution to your MinGW home directory (usually C:\\MinGW\\msys\\1.0\\home\\YourUsername).
+Once you have the source code in place, run the following commands from within the MinGW shell in the root directory of the NDPP distribution:

 .. code-block:: sh